Marty Slovak

 Martin Slovak (December 25, 1916 – March 22, 1950) was an American football player.

-He played college football for the University of Toledo and professional football in the National Football League (NFL) as a tailback and defensive back for the Cleveland Rams from 1939 to 1941.
+Slovak attended Salem-Oak Harbor High School in Oak Harbor, Ohio, where he was a star athlete.
+He then played college football for the University of Toledo from 1934 to 1936.
+He played professional football in 1937 for the Nashville Rebels.
+He then played in the National Football League (NFL) as a tailback and defensive back for the Cleveland Rams from 1939 to 1941.
 He appeared in 27 NFL games, six as a starter, and gained 396 rushing yards.
+Former Rams coach Dutch Clark called Slovak one of the best "team players" he ever coached.